EXPLAINER: Why Finkenauer's Senate bid rests on 3 signatures

 Finkenauer’s campaign was thrown into turmoil this week after a judge overturned a panel’s decision that she had qualified for the ballot.
 Finkenauer, a former one-term congresswoman, called the ruling “deeply partisan” and appealed to the Iowa Supreme Court.

-The court, under pressure to rule quickly to meet deadlines to mail out ballots to Iowa residents who live out of the country, will hear arguments Wednesday and likely will issue a decision by Friday.
+The court, under pressure to rule quickly to meet deadlines to mail ballots to Iowa residents who live out of the country, will hear arguments Wednesday and likely will issue a decision within days.
 The state’s primary is June 7.

 Here’s what you should know about the challenge to Finkenauer: